supernoodz/itsm-operator/README.md

 # Modify

-$ Edit deploy/operator.yaml to include your Service Now instance and credentials.
+$ Edit deploy/operator.yaml to include your Service Now instance, credentials and table.

 # Deploy